 The charts above show some interesting developments following the change in the Ogden discount rate in March 2017.
-Before considering the actual PPO propensity, the number of large claims, represented by the bars, has stayed at a similar level compared with the 2017 settlement year, which is a large reduction compared with the 2016 and prior settlement years (a slight upwards trend on a no Ogden adjustment basis).
-This is surprising as we would expect there to now be more large claims above £1 million.
-This could be a result of claimant and claimant lawyer behaviour and a slowing down in settlement rates leading to a backlog of open claims.
-Questions regarding settlement rates were asked as part of the qualitative survey, documented in Appendix T.
+Before considering the actual PPO propensity, the number of large claims, represented by the bars, has stayed at a similar level compared with the 2017 settlement year,

-In terms of the PPO propensity, on an unadjusted for Ogden basis, the raw PPO propensity has increased since 2017, with the standardised PPO propensity remaining broadly flat.
-The standardised Motor (non-MIB) PPO propensity has decreased from 12.3% in settlement year 2018 to 11.8% in settlement year 2019 (an increase from 9.4% to 10.3% on a non-standardised basis).
-This represents a PPO decrease of 4% on a standardised basis and PPO increase of 10% on a non-standardised basis.
-The weighted average standardised Motor (non-MIB) PPO propensity was 28.0% (28.7% on a non-standardised basis).
+In terms of the PPO propensity, on an unadjusted for Ogden basis, both the raw PPO propensity and standardised PPO propensity have increased since 2017.
+The standardised Motor (non-MIB) PPO propensity has decreased from 12.2% in settlement year 2019 to 10.7% in settlement year 2020 (a decrease from 14.3% to 11.9% on a non-standardised basis).
+This represents a PPO decrease of 12% on a standardised basis and PPO increase of 16% on a non-standardised basis.
+The weighted average standardised Motor (non-MIB) PPO propensity was 23.9% (24.2% on a non-standardised basis).

-In terms of the PPO propensity, on an adjusted for Ogden basis, the PPO propensity has risen.
-We have removed the standardised propensity post 2017 as the limited data, when split into many dimensions leads to results that aren't credible.
-The non-standardised Motor (non-MIB) PPO propensity has increased from 15.8% in settlement year 2018 to 17.4% in settlement year 2019.
-This represents a PPO increase of 10%.
-The weighted average standardised Motor (non-MIB) PPO propensity was 28.5% (28.7% on a non-standardised basis).
+In terms of the PPO propensity, on an adjusted for Ogden basis, the PPO propensity has risen since 2017.
+We have removed the standardised propensity post 2016 as the limited data volume, when split into many dimensions, leads to results which aren't credible.
+The non-standardised Motor (non-MIB) PPO propensity has decreased from 22.2% in settlement year 2019 to 20.0% in settlement year 2020.
+The weighted average standardised Motor (non-MIB) PPO propensity was 26.6% (26.5% on a non-standardised basis).

-When adjusting the large claims basis to be on a consistent 2.5% Ogden basis, there is a 45.2% reduction in number of large claims which are greater than £1 million.
+When adjusting the large claims basis to be on a consistent 2.5% Ogden basis, there is a 45.8% reduction in number of large claims in the 2020 settlement year which are greater than £1 million.
 This drives an increase in the PPO propensity when comparing the Ogden adjusted propensity with the non-Ogden adjusted propensity.
-This reduction in large claims suggests that a high proportion of the large claims settling in 2019 are of a smaller total value and so become less than £1 million when rebased on a 2.5% basis.
+This reduction in large claims suggests that a high proportion of the large claims settling in 2020 are of a smaller total value and so become less than £1 million when rebased on a 2.5% basis.
 We would expect claims of a smaller total value to be in respect of less severe injuries and be for older claimants.
-Figures G.5 and G.6 show the split of total large claims vs those large claims which were less than £1 million when rebased on a 2.5% Ogden basis for the 2017-2019 settlement years by age of claimant and nature of injury respectively.
+Figure G.5 shows the split of total large claims vs those large claims which were less than £1 million when rebased on a 2.5% Ogden basis for the 2017-2020 settlement years by age of claimant.
+The population of nature of injury within the large claims data in this year's analysis was insufficient to credibly show the split of large claims by nature of injury.

-Figure G.5: Total large claims compared with claims that became less than £1 million on an Ogden 2.5% basis, for the 2017-2019 settlement years, by claimant age at accident
+Figure G.5: Total large claims compared with claims that became less than £1 million on an Ogden 2.5% basis, for the 2017-2020 settlement years, by claimant age at accident